ryanfleury/metadesk/docs/metadesk_reference.md

     @doc("The raw string of the comment token after this node, if there is one.")
         comment_after: MD_String8,

-    @doc("The name of the file from which this node was parsed; or the name that was passed to the parse call.")
-        filename: MD_String8,
-    @doc("The pointer to the base of the raw string from which this node was parsed.")
+    @doc("The byte-offset into the string from which this node was parsed.
+Used for producing data for an MD_CodeLoc.")
-        file_contents: *MD_u8,
-    @doc("A pointer into the raw string from which this was parsed indicating the beginning of the text that generated this node.")
-        at: *MD_u8,
+        offset: MD_u64,

     @doc("The external pointer from an @code 'MD_NodeKind_Reference' kind node in an externally linked list.")
         ref_target: *MD_Node,